Just days before the 2021 New Year, I spoke with someone who had received a very brief demand letter from Pacific Trial Attorneys.

-As 2020 moves forward, I continue to receive more and more emails from people who have received a demand letter from Pacific Trial Attorneys, claiming that their website discriminates against persons with disabilities.
+In 2020, I received several emails from people who had also received a demand letter from Pacific Trial Attorneys.
+The claim being that their website discriminates against persons with disabilities.

 Scott Ferrell is listed as the lawyer on the demand letters.

 Pacific Trial Attorneys typically is not making claims under the Americans with Disabilities Act (ADA) but California’s Unruh Act, formally included as California Civil Code § 51 et seq.

 The Unruh Act runs parallel to the ADA in terms of requiring non-discrimination but provide for plaintiffs to capture damages beyond attorney’s fees.